Pallet Racking Inspections - Explained

 As one of Kent and the South East's leading storage and pallet racking companies, we specialise in truly comprehensive, proven and effective racking inspection services.
 There are a multitude of reasons why companies across Kent, London and the Home Counties trust us to carry out racking inspections for them, including:

-- Our experienced racking inspectors use the SEMA damage assessment guidelines, giving the highest industry standard recommendations for racking faults and repairs.
+- Our experienced racking inspectors use the SEMA damage assessment guidelines, giving the highest industry standard recommendations for racking faults and repairs

-- Fair pricing system for racking inspections based on the amount of racking requiring inspection.
+- Fair pricing system for racking inspections based on the amount of racking requiring inspection

-- Significant cost savings on racking repairs and racking protection with our extensive stocks of refurbished used pallet racking and racking ancillaries.
+- Significant cost savings on racking repairs and racking protection with our extensive stocks of refurbished used pallet racking and racking ancillaries

-“As one of the UK’s leading suppliers of used pallet racking, we are committed to offering ‘best-cost’ solutions for all your racking requirements.
+“As one of the UK’s leading suppliers of new pallet racking, we are committed to offering ‘best-cost’ solutions for all your racking requirements.
 Our aim is to build long-term relationships with our customers, giving you racking advice you can trust, and a cost-effective price for racking repair”

 Neil Wood, Acorn Storage Equipment